NilsSlui/easygit/README.md

 ## Overview

 This application was created the bring the "Sync Changes 🔄" functionality from Visual Studio Code to the Menu Bar so that it can be used while working in other code editors or enviroments.
+It is a single python script that runs in the background and all output is delivered to the console.
+The menubar icon is visible as long as the python script is running.
+To get started simply run main.py.

 ## Features